Echo360 (EchoVideo): Browser Capture (record on any computer while online)

 Records everything on your screen.
 If you have multiple screens you will see a thumbnail image preview of them.
 Click the screen you want to record.
 Only the window you click on will be recorded.
 Your computer will detect all open applications, click on the application you want.
 All screen clicks (all activity) will be recorded within the browser tab, you selected.

-Google Chrome and Edge have the same experience when selecting screens you will see tabs for Entire Screen, Window, and the Browser name tab of the browser you are recording in.
+These browsers have the same experience when selecting screens you will see tabs for Entire Screen, Window, and the Browser name tab of the browser you are recording in.

 Adding a Screen to Record (Firefox)